quirky-quokas/snapcycle/README.md

 Snapcycle motivates you to develop more sustainable trash disposal habits.
 Snap a photo of your trash, track your progress over time, and become more environmentally conscious.
 Together we can make the world a greener place!

-This project was created from the ground up in the span of 4 weeks!
+This project was created from the ground up in the span of 4 weeks during Facebook University.

 ## Features